27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 ## Introduction

+Ever wished you could see when a certain develop history step was performed on a photo?
+It is now possible using this plugin for Lightroom Classic.

+Example uses:

+- Distinguish older develop edits from most recent ones (e.g.: when making changes to an older edited image and wanting to revert to how it was before making the recent edits).
+- Establish the order of edits among multiple similar images or virtual copies, especially when settings are copied/pasted from one copy to another.
+- Distinguish between latest metadata changes and latest develop edits.
+- Identify develop edits made in a different timezone.

-Lightroom Classic maintains timestamps for every develop history step and a separate counter and timestamp for all other metadata changes, but this information is mostly hidden and inaccessible to the user.
+Lightroom Classic maintains timestamps for every develop history step, as well as a separate counter and timestamp for all other metadata changes.
+Strangely, this information is hidden and inaccessible to the user.

-For Develop History steps, every step has a timestamp associated with it in the catalog/database, but timestamps are only displayed in the History panel for specific steps or actions: Import, Export, Print and Edited in external app, like Photoshop.
+For Develop History steps, each step has a timestamp associated with it in the catalog, but these timestamps are only displayed in the History panel for specific steps or actions: Import, Export, Print and Edited in external app (like Photoshop).
+All other steps do not show a timestamp ever.

-For metadata changes, Lightroom maintains a separate counter that gets increased and timestamped with any changes in an image's metadata (flag status, star rating, color label, keywords, etc.), including any develop module changes.
-This counter is used when sorting images by "Edit Time", but there is no way to see the associated date/time information anywhere.
+For metadata changes (flagging, rating, keywording, etc.), Lightroom maintains a separate counter that gets increased and timestamped with any changes in an image's metadata, including any develop module changes.
+This counter is used when sorting images by "Edit Time", but there is no way to see the actual date/time information anywhere.
 So you can know which image was last edited, but not WHEN.
+This plugin's View Last Edit time feature addresses that.

-A discussion on this topic and the need for seeing the timestamps exists in the Adobe Community forums: [Timestamp in LR history for every command](https://community.adobe.com/t5/lightroom-ecosystem-cloud-based-discussions/timestamp-in-lr-history-for-every-command/td-p/11500328).
+A discussion on the need for seeing the timestamps exists in the Adobe Community forums: [Timestamp in LR history for every command](https://community.adobe.com/t5/lightroom-ecosystem-cloud-based-discussions/timestamp-in-lr-history-for-every-command/td-p/11500328).

 ## Download